 subject to automated individual decision making

-The right not
+The right

 to be subject to a decision based solely on automated processing (including